pearpages/my-blog-v1/_posts/2015-06-08-starting-symfony2.markdown

 Simfony applications already contain a **.gitignore** file.

-When using Composer to manage application's dependencies, it's recommended to ignore the entire **vendor/** directory before committing its code to the repository.
+When using Composer to manage dependencies, it is recommended to ignore the entire **vendor/** directory before committing its code to the repository.

 When cloning from git we need to install the *vendor* files
 {% highlight Bash %}